Charles1625/crop-production-ontology/README.md

 ![Path](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/polygon.puml)

 By far the more common use of an ordered list of points will be a Polygon.
-Here a Point takes the role of Vertex of which there must be at least three.
+Here, a Point takes the role of Vertex of which there must be at least three.
 Tracing a series of points could result in crossed lines:

 ![Self intersecting polygon](https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/self-intersecting-polygon.png)